 René Auberjonois and his wife Judith have been married since 1963.
 They have two children, Tessa and Remy, and three grandchildren.
-Unfortunately, Renee Auberjonois passed away a week after this article was initially published.
-The actor died from metastatic lung cancer at his home in Los Angeles on December 8, 2019, he was 79 years old.
+Unfortunately, Renee Auberjonois has since passed away.
+The actor died from metastatic lung cancer at his home in Los Angeles on December 8, 2019; he was 79 years old.

 Marcy Hill, Played by Caroline McWilliams

 Caroline McWilliams played the sensible Marcy Hill, the governor's personal secretary.
 Although she was competent in her duties, she had a habit of choosing the wrong guy—until she hit pay dirt at the end of season 2 and she found love and got married.